Know Before You Owe: What’s next

 Last month, we changed what we asked you to do.
 Instead of comparing two different designs, we asked you to compare two different loans using the same design.
 We wanted to see if the design enabled you to tell us which product you would choose for yourself or recommend to a customer.
 Your comments showed us that the design is helping you find the information you want to make your choices, and that is encouraging.

 This week, we’re testing a revised design with consumers and industry in Albuquerque, New Mexico.
 We’re giving you a break for this round, but we want you to see what you’ve helped us achieve, so take a look at the newest prototype.
-We’re comparing a and an loan, so you can see how this prototype would work for both.
+We’re comparing a fixed-rate and an adjustable-rate loan, so you can see how this prototype would work for both.
 We are happy to keep our conversation going, so if you’d like, respond to this post in comments or send us an email with your thoughts.

 So far, we’ve been testing a disclosure that combines the Truth in Lending form and Good Faith Estimate that you get after you apply for a mortgage loan.
 But what about at the other end of the transaction?
 When you close your mortgage, you get a new form that discloses the final terms and costs.
 Well, we’d like that disclosure to be just as clear and effective as the application disclosure will be, thanks to you.
 So, stay tuned because soon we will be sharing a prototype closing disclosure and asking for your feedback.